Due to COVID-19 there are no in person groups being offered at this time. Virtual classes or workshops are possible.

 - Find ways of empowering versus enabling your children?

 Johanna cannot provide the owner’s manual but she is offering a parenting course combining the Systematic Training for Effective Parenting (STEP) program, Positive Discipline, attachment theory and the latest in brain research for parents of children aged 6-12.
-Click here for more details and registration information.
+Groups for 0-5 year-olds also available.

 “What was most meaningful to me was learning about the different parenting